yodeng/text2bin/README.md

 text2bin is a simple tool to convert text file into binary file.
 The binary file can not be read directly and can be easily read by text2bin api.
 So, this can be simplely used for text file protection when you don't want the contents of the text to be seen by others.

+*Warning: The filesize of output binary file will be 2~3 fold then the original text file, so it's more suitable for small files.*

 ### install

 ```